Optimal Excess Risk Bounds for Empirical Risk Minimization on $p$-Norm Linear Regression: Main results

 \subsection{Norm equivalence and small ball constants}

 To state our results, we will need to define two types of quantities first.
 The first kind are related to norms and their equivalence constants, which we will use in the analysis of the non-realizable case.
-The second are small ball probabilities, which we will use for the realizable case.
+The second are small ball probabilities, which we will use in the analysis of the realizable case.

 We start by introducing the following functions on our space of coefficients $\R^{d}$.
-For $p, q \in [1, \infty)$, define, with the convention $\infty^{1/p} = \infty$ for all $p \in [1, \infty)$,
+For $p, q \in [1, \infty)$, define, with the convention $\infty^{1/p} \defeq \infty$ for all $p \in [1, \infty)$,

-As suggested by the notation, under appropriate assumptions, these are indeed norms on $\R^{d}$.
+As suggested by the notation, under appropriate moment assumptions on $X$, these functions are indeed norms on $\R^{d}$.
 In that case, we will be interested in norm equivalence constants between them

 where $a$ and $b$ stand for one of $L^{p}$ or $(L^{q}, p)$.
 Let us note that since we work in a finite dimensional vector space, all norms are equivalent, so that as soon as the quantities defined in (\ref{def:norms}) are indeed norms, the constants defined in (\ref{def:constants}) are finite.
 Furthermore, as suggested by the notation, $\sigma^{2}_{p}$ may be viewed as the maximum second moment of the random variables $\norm{w}_{\nabla^2\ell_{p}(\opterror)}^{2}$ over the unit sphere of $\norm{\cdot}_{L^{2}, p}$.
 Finally, we record the following identities for future use